bullgit/otherWayRound-framework/README.md

 # otherWayRound-framework

-Our new only **114 byte** framework
+our new only **114 byte** framework

-- Cross-everything compatible
+- cross-everything compatible
-- Ultrafast, slim and awesome
+- ultrafast, slim and awesome
-- V.I.P. = Very important framework
+- V.I.P. = very important framework

 ## Usage